 Watch The Sunset From Mrs. Macquarie’s Chair

 Mrs. Macquarie’s Chair is part of the Royal Botanic Garden Sydney.
 It’s about a 15-minute walk from the Sydney Opera House.
-This tucked away area juts out into the Sydney Harbor, providing a unique vantage point of downtown Sydney.
+This tucked away area juts out into the Sydney Harbour, providing a unique vantage point of downtown Sydney.

 It’s common to see locals with picnic baskets and photographers setting up their tripods as everyone waits for the most magical time of the day.
-The sun sets right behind the Sydney Opera House and Sydney Harbor Bridge, which casts stunning pink and purple hues over the harbor.
+The sun sets right behind the Sydney Opera House and Sydney Harbour Bridge, which casts stunning pink and purple hues over the harbor.

 Enjoy Sky-High Views Of Sydney Over Dinner (Or Drinks)

 Located in the Sydney Tower, 360 Bar and Dining is a revolving restaurant.
 This means the restaurant moves -- 360 degrees to be exact -- while you eat!
-It takes 60 minutes to enjoy the full rotation, which gives diners panoramas of the skyline and Sydney Harbor.
+It takes 60 minutes to enjoy the full rotation, which gives diners panoramas of the skyline and Sydney Harbour.
 On a clear day, you can see all the way to the Blue Mountains!

 Although it's 360’s views that attract tourists, the kitchen serves an exceptional seasonal menu made with fresh Australian produce.
 Meals are executed by renowned Chef Elton Inglis and matched with an extensive wine list (featuring 300+ options) compiled by 360’s head sommelier.